Grilled Peach and Farro Salad

 4. While the farro is cooling, cut the peaches into wedges and grill them on a very well-oiled grill at high temperature for a minute or two per side, or just until lightly charred.
 You can do this either outdoors or on an indoor grill pan.
 Set the peaches aside to cool.

-5. Cut the radicchio into ribbons and cut the cucumbers into slices or wedges.
+5. Cut the radicchio into ribbons and cut the cucumbers into slices.

-6. Once the farro has cooled to room temperature, add the radicchio and baby kale and toss gently.
-Don't try to do this while the farro is still warm or your greens will wilt.
+6. Once the farro has cooled to room temperature, add the radicchio and baby kale and toss gently (don't do this while the farro is still warm or the greens will wilt).

 7. Transfer the farro, radicchio, and baby kale to a serving platter.
 Add cucumber and peach slices on top.
 Garnish with almonds and fresh basil cut into ribbons.

-8. Finish it all off with a sprinkle of sea salt.
+8. Finish it off with a sprinkle of sea salt.

 9. Serve with additional dressing on the side for drizzling.